 The Monthly Enrollment Monitoring series, which was added to CHIA’s publication mix last year to offer more timely insight into the impact of COVID-19 on health insurance coverage in Massachusetts, has been released with data through February 2021.
 The report provides a summary of insurance enrollment by market sector (commercial, Medicare, Medicaid).

-CHIA released quarterly updates on inpatient data to its new Reports on Acute Hospital Case Mix Database series in order to provide timely trend information on inpatient utilization measures during the period leading up to, and including, the outbreak of COVID-19.
+CHIA released quarterly updates on inpatient data to its new Reports on Acute Hospital Case Mix Databse series in order to provide timely trend information on inpatient utilization measures during the period leading up to, and including, the outbreak of COVID-19.
 The updates rely on interim data and will be revised as more complete information becomes available.
 They are being produced as a supplement to CHIA’s December 2020 Massachusetts Acute Care Hospital Inpatient Discharge Data (FFY 2016-2019) report.

 CHIA’s Annual Report on the Performance of the Massachusetts Health Care System was released on March 25 at the Health Policy Commission’s Annual Benchmark Modification Hearing.
 The report examines trends in cost and quality indicators in the Commonwealth’s health care sector, including a preliminary calculation of Total Health Care Expenditures (THCE) for 2019 and a final calculation for 2018.
 Note: The Annual Report is typically released in October; the current publication was delayed as CHIA elected to extend data collection deadlines due to the COVID-19 pandemic.